THE AGE OF RECONCILIATION

 Satan, who apparently was one of the most exalted of the heavenly rulers, decided to lift himself above the other stars of God, above the Father’s will for him.
 The poison of discontent and rebellion against the Father began at the highest level of the heavens and spread throughout the universe, entering man the moment he was created.
 We now are approaching the age of reconciliation, the era when God will enable His creatures to be reconciled to Himself.

 The events of the future will involve personages in the heavens and on the earth.
 We will not understand the events of the future on the earth nor the plan of redemption until we are able to view all that is occurring in the heavens and on the earth as one arena of judgment, warfare, reconciliation, and eternal punishment.

 Table of Contents

-And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars: And she being with child cried, travailing in birth, and pained to be delivered.
-(Revelation 12:1,2)
+Now a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars.

 Many important activities are being pursued today by the Christian people, including bearing the witness of the Kingdom of God to every nation on earth.
 Gifts and ministries are being restored to the churches.
 The Holy Spirit has come as Eliezer, bringing gifts to exchange for a bride for the Son of the Father.